gitpod-samples/template-dotnet-core-cli-csharp/README.md

 already a seasoned developer considering building your own .NET app with GitLab, this should all look very familiar.

-# Getting started

-First thing is to follow the [Android tutorial](https://developer.android.com/training/basics/firstapp/) and get Android Studio installed on your machine, so you can do development using the Android IDE.
-Other IDE options are possible, but not directly described or supported here.
-If you're using your own IDE, it should be fairly straightforward to convert these instructions to use with your preferred toolchain.

 ## What's contained in this project

 The root of the repository contains the out of the `dotnet new console` command,